Anti-Tobacco Advocates Question McConnell Plan To Raise Minimum Purchasing Age

 "We have an epidemic of nicotine consumption either through cigarettes or through vaping in high schools and even middle schools, not only in our state but around the ... country," he said.

 McConnell plans to introduce a bill next month.
-"This is going to be a top priority that I'll be working on," he added.
+"This is going to be a top priority that I'll be working on," he said.

-Across the United States, 12 states have already raised the minimum purchasing age to 21 with so-called Tobacco 21 laws, according to the Campaign for Tobacco-Free Kids.
+Twelve states have already raised the minimum purchasing age to 21 with so-called Tobacco 21 laws, according to the Campaign for Tobacco-Free Kids.

-McConnell's announcement was met with praise by giants in the tobacco industry, who say they support the age increase on tobacco product purchases.
+McConnell's announcement was met with praise by giants in the tobacco industry, who say they support the age increase.
 "By raising the minimum age to 21, no high school student will be able to purchase tobacco products legally, adding another hurdle to help reduce social access," Altria said in a press release.

 Yet some members of the anti-smoking community are skeptical about what's really going on.